Testing time evolution of the mass distribution of the black hole mergers: Introduction

-Because of the considerable theoretical uncertainties in each channel, it is still unknown how much each formation scenario contributes to the merger rate \cite{Belczynski:2021zaz}.
-Conversely, we may give feedback to these theoretical models and update them from observational data whose information in terms of the merger rate, redshift, mass distribution, spin, etc. has been increasing and will continue to increase in the future due to the progress of the GW detectors.
-Along this path, one of the attempts we could do is to elucidate if a single channel dominates the observed merger events or a few different channels nearly equally contribute.
-To this end, we focus on the particular type of the merger rate density written as \be (m_1,m_2,t)={\cal R}_0~ h(m_1,m_2) f(t). \ee Here $m_1, m_2$ are the mass of individual BH in the binary measured in the source frame, and $t$ is the cosmic age when the merger occurred. $h(m_1,m_2)$ is normalized such that $\int h(m_1,m_2) dm_1 dm_2=1$ and $f(t)$ is normalized such that $f(t_0)=1$, where $t_0$ is the age of the Universe.
-Thus, ${\cal R}_0$ represents the merger rate at present time.
-Dimension of ${\cal R}$ is $/{\rm Gpc}^3 /{\rm yr}/M_\odot^2$, and the rate density is defined for the comoving volume and the cosmic time.
-Thus, ${\cal R}(m_1,m_2,t) dV_c dt dm_1 dm_2$ represents the number of the merger events of BHs with masses $m_1, m_2$ that happen in the comoving volume $dV_c$ and during the time interval $(t,t+dt)$.
+Because of the considerable theoretical uncertainties in each channel, it is still unknown how much each formation scenario contributes to merger rate (\cite{Belczynski:2021zaz}).
+Conversely, we may provide feedback to these theoretical models and update them from observational data whose information in terms of merger rate, redshift, mass distribution, spin, etc. has been increasing and will continue to increase in the future owing to the progress of GW detectors.
+Along this path, we can attempt to elucidate if a single channel dominates the observed merger events or a few different channels nearly equally contribute.
+To this end, we focus on the particular type of merger rate density written as \be (m_1,m_2,t)={\cal R}_0~ h(m_1,m_2) f(t). \ee Here, $m_1$ and $m_2$ are the masses of individual BHs in the binary measured in the source frame, and $t$ is the cosmic age when the merger occurred. $h(m_1,m_2)$ is normalized such that $\int h(m_1,m_2) dm_1 dm_2=1$, and $f(t)$ is normalized such that $f(t_0)=1$, where $t_0$ is the age of the Universe.
+Thus, ${\cal R}_0$ represents the merger rate at the present time.
+The dimension of ${\cal R}$ is $/{\rm Gpc}^3 /{\rm yr}/M_\odot^2$, and the rate density is defined for the comoving volume and cosmic time.
+Thus, ${\cal R}(m_1,m_2,t) dV_c dt dm_1 dm_2$ represents the number of merger events of BHs with masses $m_1$ and $m_2$ which happen in the comoving volume $dV_c$ and during the time interval $(t,t+dt)$.